mozilla/bug-handling/policy/feature-flags.md

 If it's decided to hold the feature out of the next release and let Beta users try it out, then the `behind-pref` flag is set to `betaNN` where NN is the next beta.
 Once the decision is made to let the feature ride the trains, then it is updated to `releaseNN` where NN is the target release.

-When the feature is merged to ESR the `behind-pref-esr` field should be set to the version where it will be relased.
+When the feature is merged to ESR the `behind-pref-esr` field should be set to the version where it will be released.

 ### Questions